 When signing up for this opportunity we ask if you would like us to share your details with BBC Introducing Norfolk and if you would like us to contact you further with live performance opportunities.
 We will hold your details on record for 12 months.

 The data you provide on this form will be used by data processors contracted by Norfolk County Council and stored within internal servers in the UK.
 If the media includes images of a child or young person it will not be used two years after the date the image was taken.
-Data requests should be referred in the first instance to Alison Bell who can be contacted at email@example.com.
+Data requests should be referred in the first instance to Alison Brain who can be contacted at email@example.com.